Frequently Asked Questions

 • Removing barriers to entry through a streamlined application process.

-• Evaluating applications using equitable rating criteria that support our various diversity goals.
+• Evaluating applications using equitable and transparent criteria that support our diversity goals.
 Application reviews are conducted by independent evaluators comprised of our Network of Experts.

 • Focusing on STEAM to create multiple pathways for students and the public to engage with polar science.